EricFecteau/ericfecteau.ca/content/blog/2025_03_01_df_interchange/index.md

 ```

-Once properly configured, we can convert it to `Polars 0.43` for it to be accepted by `Hypors`:
+Once properly configured, we can convert it to `Polars 0.43`:

 ```Rust
 let polars_pivot = Interchange::from_polars_0_46(polars_pivot)